Hotmoka/hotmoka/tutorial/Takamaka.md

 `family-0.0.1-SNAPSHOT.jar` in blockchain.
 This seems like a very easy task, but actually hides many smaller problems.
 We have said that the gamete must pay for that transaction.
 Then it must sign the transaction request with its private key.
-Where is that key?
+Where are the gamete and the key?
-It turns out that the `InitializedNode` view has a method that allows one to read the keys of the gamete.
-Note that this private key is not in blockchain, but only in the view, that is a Java object in RAM.
-But wait, where is the gamete actually?
+It turns out that the `InitializedNode` view has a `gamete()` method that yields the storage reference of the gamete and a `keysOfGamete()` method that allows one to read the keys of the gamete.
+Note that its private key is not in blockchain, but only in the view, that is a Java object in RAM.
-It is an object stored in blockchain, not in RAM.
-Its blockchain address is publicly published by the manifest of the blockchain, another object stored in blockchain, not in RAM.
-Namely, once we had that manifest, we can call its `gamete()` method to get the address of the gamete.
-The blockchain address of the manifest itself is available for any Hotmoka node through the `getManifest()` method.
 There is a last problem to solve before we can put everything in place.
-Transaction requests include a nonce, to avoid replaying and to guarantee their ordering.
+Transaction requests include a nonce, to avoid replaying and to ensure that they are executed in the right order.
 Hence the request to install a new jar in blockchain must specify the nonce of the caller, that is, the nonce of the gamete.
 In order to get that nonce, we can call the `nonce()` method of the gamete.
 But which account do we use as caller of this other transaction?
 It turns out that we can use the gamete itself... this is possible since the `nonce()` method is declared as `@View`.
 We will see later what this means.
-For now, it is relevant to know that calls to `@View` methods can be run with any nonce, since it will not be used nor checked.
+For now, it is relevant to know that calls to `@View` methods can be run with _any_ nonce, since it will not be used nor checked.
 Let us just use zero for that nonce then.

 A final consideration is related to gas.
 As in Ethereum, transactions are payed in terms of gas consumed for their execution.
 In the following, we will use